-Constituent types should be exclusive to a given constituent cannot be in more than one type.
-This means it's best to keep constituent types at a high level - for example, do not set up lots of constituent types for different types of individual (such as donor, volunteer, etc.) as an individual might be in one or more category at any point - it is better to use Tags for more detailed flagging & categorisation.
+Constituent Types should be exclusive to a given constituent (i.e they cannot be in more than one type at the same time).
+This means it's best to keep Constituent Types at a high level.
+For example, do not set up lots of Constituent Types for different types of individuals (such as donor, volunteer, etc.) as an individual might be in one or more categories at any point - it is better to use Tags for more detailed flagging & categorisation.

-A Constituent Type can be defined to be a group, this means it represents something other than an individual person, e.g. it's a church or a company, etc.
+A Constituent Type can be defined to be a group, this means it represents something other than an individual person, e.g. it's a church, trust or a company, etc.

 When you add a new constituent, you start by choosing the type of constituent you want to add from your Constituent Type list, e.g. I want to add an individual.

-A new Add constituent record will be opened – a different view will appear dependent on the constituent type:
+A new Add constituent record will be opened (a different view will appear dependent on the Constituent Type chosen):

-You can change a constituent's type from the Manage menu when you open a constituent's record.
+You can change a constituent's type from the Manage menu when you open a constituent's profile.

 Managing Constituent Types